the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_3_ModelingEpilepsy.rst

 -----------------------------------

 We are now going to model an electric stimulation and trigger a seizure.
-We set the whole brain to non-epileptogenic but close to the threshold
+We set the whole brain to non-epileptogenic but close to the threshold:

 #.
 Go to *stimulus > Region Stimulus*